 7. V: Can NOT be preceded by H

-More details in Section "7 Whole Label Evaluation Rules (WLE)" of the [Proposal]
+See Section "7 Whole Label Evaluation Rules (WLE)" of the [Proposal]

 Overall Development Process and Methodology

 Under the Neo-Brahmi Generation Panel, there are many different scripts belonging to separate Unicode blocks.
-Each of these scripts will be assigned a separate LGR; however Neo-Brahmi GP will ensure that the fundamental philosophy behind building those LGRs are all in sync with all other Brahmi derived scripts.
-This is the Devanagari LGR, which caters to multiple languages written using Devanagari belonging to EGIDS scale 1 to 4. there’s generally a pointer to the section defining the participants here (see LGR-2).
+Each of these scripts will be assigned a separate LGR; however, Neo-Brahmi GP will ensure that the fundamental philosophy behind building those LGRs are all in sync with all other Brahmi derived scripts.
+This is the Devanagari LGR, which caters to multiple languages written using Devanagari belonging to EGIDS scale 1 to 4.

+For additional details and contributors, see Sections 4 and 8 of [Proposal].

+there’s generally a pointer to the section defining the participants here (see LGR-2).

 References

+Reference [0] refers to the Unicode Standard version in which corresponding code points were initially encoded.
+Reference [100] and up correspond to sources given in [Proposal] for justifying the inclusion of for the corresponding code points.
+Single code point or ranges may have multiple source reference values.

+In addition, the following references are cited in this document:

 the above boilerplate is used in all RZ-LGR documents, adding it now, reduces the needs for edits during the integration.

 Following references are cited in this document: